shwezhu/shwezhu.github.io/content/post/http/003-cross-origin-request.md

   }
   ```

-> The first way is the correct way to solve this issue in this scenario.
->
-> Enabling `no-cors` mode in `fetch` will prevent from accessing the response, which you don't want.
+Enabling `no-cors` mode in `fetch` will prevent from accessing the response, which you don't want.

->
-> Adding `Access-Control-Allow-Origin: *` header in http response on web server side is not safe.
+Adding `Access-Control-Allow-Origin: *` header in http response on web server side is not safe.
 When the "Access-Control-Allow-Origin" header is set to "*", it means that any website, regardless of its origin, can make **cross-origin** requests to the server and access its resources.
 This opens up the server to potential attacks, including cross-site scripting (XSS) and cross-site request forgery (CSRF).

 ## 2. Why cross-origin requests could be insecure